gruzdev-as/Dice_recognition.The-computer-vision-project/README.md

 ```
 I do not attach the requirement.txt file here, because for different notebooks different packages and libraries are required.

+Videos for the validation process might be found in the [video directory](/videos)

 ## Brief description

 During the project several tasks were completed.
 Each notebook contains one exact task solved.
 In order of increasing difficulty: